kevincure/ModernSlides/README.md

       # --- NOTES ---
       # - Download Raw Deck and Load Deck give you your slides but you will still need any images referred to in the same folder
       # - If you want images that are not web-linked, you can paste images into the textbox, and when you download, it will include those images.
 Keep all in the same folder wherever you store your offline slide text and images.
+      # - Ctrl-B makes a bullet point.
+      # - If you have browser-side spellcheck turned on, this will work in the slide editor box.
       # - If you print from your browser, it will give slides with PrintNotes.
       # - If you print from the print icon in Edit mode, it will show the PrintNotes.
       # - If no directive is given, text defaults to `Text:`.